Bonerdelli/orient-client-ui/README.md

 1. Start development server using `yarn start`

-1. Open http://localhost:1234/ in your favorite browser
+1. Open http://localhost:1234/ in your favourite browser

 1. Write a some great thing!
-You can generate component draft using `yarn generate NewGreatThing`
+You can generate components using `yarn generate NewGreatThing`

 1. Make a commit.
 Code linter and prettier will be runs automatically